 Much like the support team for a well-orchestrated play, virtual classroom producers provide support and innovation to improve the performance of the main cast.
 I strive to make my facilitator “look good,” and to direct learner attention through subtle tricks.

 One of my favorite tricks is to ask questions through chat about the material.
 Learners who are actively participating and are asked to think critically about the material, tend to have better learning outcomes.
 Because the facilitator is teaching the material, he or she may not have the time or resources to participate actively in the chat feature.
 This is often where the producer can step in to assist learners.
 A producer can also private message a participant who has been quiet and see if they require technical assistance or ask if they need a portion of the session clarified.

 Of course, some virtual classroom happenings are beyond my control.
 Tech challenges, learners running late, sessions taught in different languages – all of these elements create a dynamic and complicated learning experience.
 It’s always exciting to figure out how best to overcome these challenges without the participants noticing that there is a problem.

 I am proud to say that 99% of the time learners do not know about any challenges happening in the background.
 In the 1% of instances in which learners notice an issue, we’re able to solve the problems quickly, with professionalism and a human touch.

-To read about a time where everything went wrong for InSync producer Kathy Piazza follow the Getting InSync blog and see how quick thinking, a sense of humor, and a cool head helped her through a tricky production session.
+To read about a time where everything went wrong for InSync producer Kathy Piazza click here and see how quick thinking, a sense of humor, and a cool head helped her through a tricky production session.
 To become a virtual learning stage hand for your organization, click the badge below to learn about the Master Virtual Producer certificate program.